-Though it is a tiny hill town, Khajjiar packs quite a punch in terms of adventure, nature, wildlife and culture, therefore making it worth a visit while you’re vacationing in the Abode of Snow.
+While it is a tiny hill town, Khajjiar packs a punch in terms of adventure, nature and culture, making it worth a visit while vacationing in the Himalayas.

-Located amid the saucer-shaped verdant meadows and dense cedar forests, Khajjiar Lake is a picturesque spot that is popular with both locals and tourists alike.
-The highlight of this spot is the floating island, which is actually a bunch of grass growing on the lake’s surface – a beautiful sight to behold!
-In addition to that, hordes of backpackers descend to the lake to get their adrenaline fix.
-From paragliding to horseback riding and zorbing, there are plenty of recreational activities in this scenic hill town.
-Not that keen on adventure?
-Fret not, you can simply relax amid nature and soak in the spectacular vistas of Mount Kailash from the lake.
+Amid saucer-shaped meadows and dense cedar forests, Khajjiar Lake is a picturesque spot.
+The highlight is the floating island, which is actually grass growing on the lake’s surface.
+Hordes of backpackers descend on the lake to get their adrenaline fix – from paragliding to horse riding and zorbing, there are plenty of activities on offer.
+Not keen on adventure?
+Fret not – you can simply relax and soak in spectacular views of Mount Kailash from the lake.

-On the bank of Khajjiar Lake lies the Khajji Nag Temple that dates back to the 12th century.
-Dedicated to the Lord of Serpents, Khaji Nag, the temple stands out with its Hindu-Mughal architecture, complete with a gilded dome and intricate wood carvings.
-The temple has idols of snakes, Lord Shiva, Goddess Hadimba, as well as images of Pandavas and Kauravas.
+On the bank of Khajjiar Lake is the 12th-century Khajji Nag Temple.
+Dedicated to the Lord of Serpents, Khaji Nag, the temple catches the eye with its Hindu and Mughal architecture, complete with a gilded dome and intricate wood carvings.
+The temple has idols of snakes, Lord Shiva and Goddess Hadimba, as well as images of the Pandavas and Kauravas.

-To get your wildlife fix, head to the Kalatop Wildlife Sanctuary, which is home to a wide variety of flora and fauna.
-Expect to come across Himalayan black marten, jackal, leopard, barking goral, deer, bear and langur.
-All of this wildlife is packed within the picturesque landscape dotted with dense deodar forests and little streams, which also make it a perfect location for trekking and nature walks.
+To get your nature fix, head to Kalatop Wildlife Sanctuary, home to a wide variety of flora and fauna.
+Expect to encounter yellow-throated martens, jackals, leopards, gorals, deer, bears and langur monkeys.
+All are packed within a picturesque landscape dotted with dense deodar forests and small streams – a perfect place for trekking.

 Energetic travellers should definitely go trekking.
-Khajjiar offers numerous trekking routes passing through lush pine and deodar forests and scenic streams.
-The routes range from easy to moderate, treating trekkers to incredible sceneries along the way.
+Khajjiar offers numerous trails, passing through lush pine and deodar forests and scenic streams.
+Routes range from easy to moderate, treating you to incredible scenery along the way.

-Hidden in the forests and lush mountains are picturesque and unspoiled villages.
+Hidden in the forests and lush mountains are picturesque and unspoilt villages.
 Some of the villages worth discovering include Ladi and Rota, which are famed for their apple orchards and unbeatable views of snow-laden hills and Mount Kailash.
 Stroll along their streets and soak in the tranquil vibes and pristine nature.
-There are also cozy homestays here if you’re looking to experience the peaceful life of the mountains.
-Be sure to sample authentic Himachal fare!
+There are also cosy homestays, for an even fuller experience of peaceful mountain life.

 Where to stay and eat

-The nearest airport is Kangra Airport, approximately 78 miles away, and the nearest railway station is Pathankot, approximately 58 miles away from Khajjiar.
-You can take a bus or taxi the rest of the way.
-Alternatively, you can reach Dalhousie or Chamba via private or state-owned bus and take a cab the rest of the way (it takes an hour or so to reach Khajjiar).
+The nearest airport is Kangra Airport, approximately 125km (78mi) from Khajjiar, and the nearest railway station is Pathankot, around 93km (58mi) away.
+A bus or taxi will cover either journey.
+Alternatively, you can reach Dalhousie or Chamba via private or state-owned bus and take a cab the rest of the way (it takes just over an hour to reach Khajjiar).